Hieromon/AutoConnect/mkdocs/menu.md

 ## <i class="fa fa-bars"></i> Applying the active menu items

 Each of the above menu items can be configured with a Sketch.
-[AutoConnectConfig::applyMenu](apiconfig.md#applymenu) specifies the menu items that will be enabled at runtime.
+[AutoConnectConfig::menuItems](apiconfig.md#menuitems) specifies the menu items that will be enabled at runtime.
+You can also adjust available menu items using [AutoConnect::enableMenu](api.md#enablemenu) and [AutoConnect::disableMenu](api.md#disablemenu) function.
+It is an alternative to [AutoConnectConfig::menuItems](apiconfig.md#menuitems) and provides a shortcut to avoid using AutoConnectConfig.
 For example, by disabling the [Configure new AP](#configure-new-ap) and [Disconnect](#disconnect) item, you can prevent the configuration for unknown access points.

 ```cpp